Conversion Optimization 6 min read

 So while we are providing you with a checklist, the extent and scope of its application will have to be tailored to fit your audiences’ and business’ current needs.
 Because one-size-fits-all strategies are not something you can expect in conversion optimization and digital marketing, in general.

 Remember that the only constant thing is change and alongside the shifts in online trends, will come evolving audience needs and desires.
-And it’s important that your CO strategies and processes remain systematic, adaptable, and scalable so that they remain effective.
+And it’s important that your CRO strategies and processes remain systematic, adaptable, and scalable so that they remain effective.

-The 4-point Conversion Optimization Checklist
+The 4-point Conversion Rate Optimization Checklist

 Below are the main milestones you should accomplish to conduct some basic conversion optimizations for your websites.
 Along with descriptions, you’ll find high-level processes that you should conduct, should you wish to bolster your conversion optimization efforts: